oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     Authorization: Basic czZCaGRSa3F0Mzo3RmpmcDBaQnIxS3REUmJuZlZkbUl3

-Alternatively, the authorization server MAY support including the client credentials in the request-body using the following
+In addition to that, the authorization server MAY support including the client credentials in the request-body using the following
 parameters: